kittyfishfrommars/grav-skeleton-oxygen/README.md

 For security purposes, please make sure not to deploy the `node_modules` folder to any production environment.

+## Troubleshooting

+### 500 Internal Server Error

+If you're getting this error, it means your current installation does not yet have the proper [permissions](https://learn.getgrav.org/17/troubleshooting/permissions).

+The nuclear option is, of course, **not recommended for production**:

+    chmod 777 grav-skeleton-oxygen -R

+Where `grav-skeleton-oxygen` is your installation folder.

 ## Examples in the wild